Bayesian Cluster Weighted Gaussian Models: Model description

 For the second component of the model that takes into account the distribution of covariates we begin by specifying multivariate normal priors for the group-specific means conditional on the group-specific covariances, so that

-indepentently for $k =1,\ldots,K$.
-Above, without loss of generality, we can assume that $\mathbf{m}_0=\mathbf{0}_p$.
+independently for $k =1,\ldots,K$.
+Above, without loss of generality, we can assume that $\mathbf{m}_0=\mathbf{0}_p$ in absence of prior knowledge.
 For the group-specific precision matrices $\Sk^{-1}=\Ok$, we adopt the Bayesian graphical lasso approach \citep{Wang2012} which entails using independent double-exponential distributions for the off-diagonal terms and independent exponential distributions for the elements of the main diagonal; specifically, we have that

 where $\psi_k > 0$ is the corresponding graphical lasso penalty, $\mathbbm{1}_{(\cdot)}$ is the indicator function and $M^+$ is the space of positive definite matrices.
-Above, $f_\mathrm{Exp}(\cdot\mid q)$ and $f_\mathrm{DE}(\cdot\mid 0,q)$ denote the respective densities of the exponential distribution with {rate} $q$ and of the zero-mean double exponential distribution with {rate} $q$.
+Above, $f_\mathrm{Exp}(\cdot| q)$ and $f_\mathrm{DE}(\cdot| 0,q)$ denote the respective densities of the exponential distribution with {rate} $q$ and of the zero-mean double exponential distribution with {rate} $q$.
 Here again, in order to facilitate posterior simulation via Gibbs sampling, instead of Eq. \eqref{glasso}, one can use the following expansion

 for $j<l$ and $l=2,\ldots,p$.
 Finally, the prior formulation for this part of the model is completed via the specification of a gamma hyper-prior for $\psi_k$; namely,